What Is Vitamin D?

 Chances are pretty high you aren’t getting all of the sunlight you need each day to maximize your testosterone levels and the studies have proven its importance time and again.

-That works out to 100% – 375% of the RDA (recommended daily intake) and is quite sufficient to ensure you are getting all that your body requires to boost your testosterone.
+That works out to 100% – 625% of the RDA (recommended daily intake) and is quite sufficient for most people to ensure you are getting all that your body requires to boost your testosterone.

 Our natural testosterone booster, Force X7, delivers 1,000 I.U. of Vitamin D per serving plus magnesium and boron!